 Salinas Transit Center

 Watsonville Transit Center

 How to Ride the Bus

 The following steps will answer some questions and help make your trip a pleasant one.

 Bus stops are identified with an MST sign.
 Check the sign for which bus lines stop there.

 Signal the coach operator to stop by standing up at a bench or shelter when the bus approaches.
 Please be at the stop to signal that you want to board.

 Arrive at your stop a few minutes early so you can be in place to signal the bus.
-Have your fare, pass or ticket ready when boarding.
+Have your fare, pass, ticket, or method of contactless payment ready when boarding.
 Buses stop only at designated MST stops.